Divya-M17/Global-Youtube-Analytics---Tableau/README.md

 The dataset includes metrics like video views, subscribers, earnings, country-wise performance, category-wise engagement, and demographic insights.
 The data is sourced from YouTube API, web scraping, and CSV datasets containing creator performance details.

 # Tools & Techniques Used
-I used Tableau for interactive data visualization and SQL for data preprocessing.
-To optimize performance, I leveraged data extracts, calculated fields, and LOD expressions.
+I used Tableau for interactive data visualization.
+To optimize performance, I calculated fields, and LOD expressions.
 Additionally, I performed trend analysis and A/B testing recommendations to improve YouTube monetization strategies.

 # Key Features & Insights
 The dashboard provides multiple insights, including: